advokatb/KOReader-Patches/README.md

 ### Usage

 1. Open File Manager (Project: Title must be enabled)
-2. In any directory, tap the `✪ Collections` entry that appears alongside your folders
+2. In your home directory, tap the `✪ Collections` entry that appears at the top of the list
+3. The view automatically switches to your configured "Collections display mode"
-3. Pick a collection folder to see the books it contains
+4. Pick a collection folder to see the books it contains
-4. Tap a book to open it, or use KOReader’s standard long-press actions
+5. Tap a book to open it, or use KOReader's standard long-press actions
+6. When you navigate out, the view automatically returns to your normal file browser display mode

+**Tip:** You can configure the Collections display mode separately from your file browser mode in **Menu → Project: Title settings → Collections display mode** (Cover Grid, Cover List, Details List, or Filenames List).

 ### Configuration